gabriel-desmarchelier/plasma/README.md

 Welcome to PLASMA !
 PLAin State Machine Acquaintance allows one to easily create a state machine diagram from a SNL program.
 It is based on the Mermaid diagramming tool.

 The script generates Mermaid-based Markdown file.
 This file needs to be rendered with tools that manage Mermaid diagrams (Gitlab does, that's a good start !)

 Pandoc / quarto : to do

-PLASMA is based on tree-sitter-epics : https://github.com/epics-extensions/tree-sitter-epics
+PLASMA is based on the [tree-sitter-epics parser](https://github.com/epics-extensions/tree-sitter-epics).

 ## Build using Poetry

 First, install Poetry.
-Refer to the [Poetry](https://duckduckgo.com) for instructions.
+Refer to the [Poetry installation documentation](https://python-poetry.org/docs/#installation) for instructions.

 To build the project,
 you can run: